pbinkley/rcb-manual/sections/03-printed-books.md

 photographic negative.
 It would then have its surface strengthened by applications of a liquid rubber solution and collodion.
-The result would be a "sandwich" of the photo- graphic silver image between two sheets of collodion adhering to the glass plate.
-Then the photoengraver would soak off the sand- wich with a bath of acetic acid and use it as a negative in preparing the metal sheet printing surface.
+The result would be a "sandwich" of the photographic silver image between two sheets of collodion adhering to the glass plate.
+Then the photoengraver would soak off the sandwich with a bath of acetic acid and use it as a negative in preparing the metal sheet printing surface.
 More recently it has become the practice to use film rather than wet plate at this stage of the process, and